jstetich/LCWMD_Monitoring/Graphics/Chloride_Graphics.md

 Year = 2014.
 This is mostly to avoid possible confusion.
 The default creates a reference grid where marginal means are keyed to mean values of all predictors, here including the year.
-The average of all of our “year” predictors which would be some value close to and probabaly just slightly larger than 2014.
+The average of all of our “year” predictors which would be some value close to and probably just slightly larger than 2014.
 However, we specified `cov.reduce = median`, so we would get the median Year, which is precisely 2014.
 So., although this additional parameter is probably unnecessary, we chose to be explicit.

 ``` r
 the_call <-  quote(gamm(log(Chl_Median) ~ Site +